phoddie/compileDataView/readme.md

 The numeric types that `endian` effects are `Float32`, `Float64`, `Int32`, `Uint16`, `Uint32`, `BigInt64`, and `BigUint64`.
 The `endian` pragma also controls the endianness of multi-byte integers that store bitfields.

 #### `pack`
 The `pack` pragma controls the alignment of multi-byte numeric values.
-The default is `1` which causes values to be organized sequentially without any unused bytes between them.
+The default is `16` which causes values to be aligned based on the size the fields they contain.
+The default is generally compatible with C and safe for all JavaScript operations.
 Supported values are `1`, `2`, `4`, `8`, and `16`.
+Passing no argument for pack (`#pragma pack()`) restores the default.

-Views that are used only to reduce the memory required for properties should use the default value of `1`.
-The alignment option is provided to match the behavior of `struct` definitions in C to ease interoperation with native code.
+Views that are used only to reduce the memory required for properties may use the default value of `1` which packs thee fields as tightly as possible.

-Consider the following data view description:
+To see how pack works, consider the following data view description:

 ```c
 #pragma pack(1)